King Henry VIII School, Coventry: History

+The school has faced multiple controversies since the late 1980s to the early 2020s; with a child having been expelled for engaging in pornography, teachers (including a former headteacher) convicted of possessing child pornography, a teacher convicted of criminal damage, students expelled for dealing drugs, allegations of sexism for requiring female students to dress "like secretaries" with "many skirts cut above the knee", and personal data having been stolen from the school's computer systems.

 In October 2020, it was announced that the school would merge with Bablake School, with the combined school is set to open in September 2021.
 The proposed new school was initially named Coventry School, before backlash from parents and staff led to Bablake and King Henry VIII School being chosen.
 The plan was abandoned during the course of 2021, with the decision to share some facilities and teaching (particularly in the sixth form) between King Henry VIII School and Bablake School.

 In December 2021, at the request of the Department for Education the school was subject to a regulatory compliance inspection, carried out by the Independent Schools Inspectorate.
 The report following this inspection found that the school did not meet compliance standards in five areas, relating to safeguarding; quality of leadership and management; supervision of pupils; teaching of RSE and PSHE; and the carrying out of required checks on staff employed.
 A subsequent monitoring inspection in September 2022, found that the school still did not meet all of the statutory regulations, finding that the standard was not met in three areas, relating to safeguarding; quality of leadership and management; and the carrying out of required checks on staff employed.
+In 2023, the school had recognised and addressed all these issues, according to a 2023 ISI inspection report.

 In September 2022, the governors appointed Mr. Chris Staley as Principal and CEO for all the schools under their administration.
 This role is to provide overall responsibility for the strategic leadership, management and development of the Foundation and those schools that fall under its operational umbrella.
 The heads of each of the schools report to the Principal and CEO.

-Le Fousseau

-In 1991 Le Logis de Fousseau, a manor house in the French Department of Mayenne, was donated to the Foundation by Mr Bill Boucher for the use and benefit of the pupils of the Foundation.
-Le Fousseau is around 15 km from Fougères.
-The border with Brittany is only a few kilometres to the west and that of Normandy some 20 km to the north.
-The chateau was typically used for residential trips by students practising French.

-With effect from September 2012, the school no longer made use of Le Fousseau.
-The Coventry School Foundation took the decision in 2012 to sell the property.

-Publicity

-King Henry VIII School's swimming pool was shown in a BMW ad starring Rebecca Adlington.

-In 2017 a large scale advertising campaign was launched by the Senior School in the Coventry and West Midlands area in an attempt to attract new, external, enthusiastic students.
+In late 2023, the ITV series Three Little Birds was filmed at the school.